(A) What is verification?

 (b) The home visit must be scheduled in advance with the applicant.

-(c) If the assistance group's circumstances appear to be error prone, that alone does not mean a home visit is the most appropriate method of verification.
+(c) When the assistance group's circumstances appear to be error prone, that alone does not mean a home visit is the most appropriate method of verification.

 (J) How are discrepancies in information handled?

-(2) The county agency may attempt to verify the information with a third party and contact the assistance group only if the agency cannot obtain the verification.
+(2) The county agency may attempt to verify the information with a third party and contact the assistance group only when the agency cannot obtain the verification.

 (K) What verification is required at reapplication?